Skip to content

 Sophos Connect Client - macOS Connected

-The status Connected is only the first test, not the complete acceptance.
+The Connected status is only the first test, not complete acceptance.

 Sophos Connect Client - macOS Network Details

-After establishment, VPN IP, DNS, and reachable internal targets should be checked.
+After connecting, check the VPN IP, DNS and reachable internal destinations.

 Sophos Connect Client - macOS Encryption Details

-Connection details help with support cases, profile comparison, and error analysis.
+Connection details help with support cases, profile comparisons and troubleshooting.

-• Sophos Connect version matches the macOS version used.
+• The Sophos Connect version is compatible with the macOS version in use.

 • Rosetta 2 is available on Apple Silicon if the client requires it.

-• The imported file corresponds to the desired protocol: IPsec or SSL VPN.
+• The imported file matches the required protocol: IPsec or SSL VPN.

-• User is authorised in the correct VPN group.
+• The user is authorised in the correct VPN group.

-• Firewall rules for the VPN zone allow only the required targets.
+• Firewall rules for the VPN zone allow only the required destinations.

 Acceptance Test for macOS

-A green connection status is not sufficient as acceptance.
-For a reliable rollout, a test user should go through these points:
+A green connection status is not sufficient for acceptance.
+For a reliable rollout, a test user should complete these checks:

-Import profilecorrect file for IPsec or SSL VPN is accepted
+3. Import the profile: The correct file for IPsec or SSL VPN is accepted.

-In mixed environments, at least one Intel Mac and one Apple Silicon Mac should be tested.
-If Windows clients are also in use, the behaviour should not be silently equated.
-Platform, profile type, and client version may differ.
+In mixed environments, test at least one Intel Mac and one Apple Silicon Mac.
+If Windows clients are also used, do not assume that their behaviour is identical.
+The platform, profile type and client version may differ.

 Rollout Notes for Managed Macs

-For a few users, a manual installation with controlled profile import is often sufficient.
-In larger environments, Sophos Connect should be treated like other security-relevant client software.
+For a small number of users, manual installation with controlled profile import is often sufficient.
+In larger environments, treat Sophos Connect like other security-relevant client software.

 Before a broad rollout, clarify: